-If you are interested in seeing if scleral lenses are right for you, our staff at Scleral Contact Lens Center at Turner Eye Institute help patients from all over San Leandro or Concord, California.
-Dr. Chirag R. Patel will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Scleral Contact Lens Center at Turner Eye Institute to find out if scleral lenses are right for you.
+Our staff helps patients from all over San Leandro and Concord, California, and Dr. Chirag R. Patel will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision